What Kabuto was playing at was a speculative sort of game.

 Nothing interesting had been said at all.
 How disappointing.
 He'd heard himself mentioned but it was all in a perfectly legitimate context.

 Aside from unexplained lapses into static-y silence – which could be attributed to anything from their unremarkable conversational skills to equipment malfunction – he had heard nothing of note.

 So Sakura was a distant professional after all.
 Go figure.

 After a glance at his watch, Kabuto swung his backpack on and made for Sakura's room at a brisk pace: he was one minute late.

-A/N Kissing scene no jutsu!
+Original author's note: kissing scene no jutsu!
 Standard overuse of dashes technique!

-Not as sexy a chap as many of you expected… what can I say, I've gone to considerable lengths to establish this Sakura as a self-controlled, smart woman who is more likely to follow her head than her heart… sad for us, but probably good for her.
+Not as sexy a chapter as many of you expected… what can I say, I've gone to considerable lengths to establish this Sakura as a self-controlled, smart woman who is more likely to follow her head than her heart… sad for us, but probably good for her.

 Author's note, May 2016: actively working on finishing this fic.